Created by: CK-12/Adapted by: Christine Miller

 Science as Process

-You may think of as a large and detailed body of knowledge, but science is also the process by which this knowledge is obtained.
+You may think of science as a large and detailed body of knowledge, but science is also the process by which this knowledge is obtained.
 Science uses experimentation, evidence, and logic to continuously test ideas.
 Over time and through repeated experimentation and testing, scientific knowledge advances.

 We’ve been accumulating knowledge of vaccines for more than two centuries.
 The discovery of the first vaccine, as well as the process of vaccination, dates back to 1796.
 An English doctor named Edward Jenner observed that people who became infected with cowpox did not get sick from smallpox, a similar but much more severe disease (Figure 1.2.2).
 Jenner decided to transmit cowpox to a young boy to see if it would protect him from smallpox.
 He gave the boy cowpox by scratching liquid from cowpox sores into the boy’s skin.
 Then, six weeks later, he scratched liquid from smallpox sores into the boy’s skin.
 As Jenner predicted, the boy did not get sick from smallpox.
 Jenner had discovered the first vaccine, although additional testing was needed to show that it really was effective.